-- 1) Understand the construction and working principles of boilers. - 2) Distinguish steam and gas turbines. - 3) Select suitable manufacturing methods to produce a new component.
+- 1. Understand the construction and working principles of boiler operations - 2.
+Distinguish between steam turbines and gas turbines. - 3.
+Select suitable manufacturing methods to produce a new component.

-00HS205 COMMUNICATION SKILLS AND LANGUAGE L Т Р 00H3203 LABORATORY 0 2 3
+00HS205 COMMUNICATION SKILLS AND L Т Р LANGUAGE LABORATORY 0 2 3